 Source: ESRI, ArcGIS Online

-The Iroquois threatened their Native American neighbors to the south; the northern tribes would send hunters on long expeditions down into the Virginia Piedmont and the Shenandoah Valley in the fall, where deer, turkeys, and other game were more plentiful than in the tribes' local area.
+The Iroquoian-speaking Haudenosaunee threatened their Native American neighbors to the south.
+The northern tribes would send hunters on long expeditions down into the Virginia Piedmont and the Shenandoah Valley in the fall, where deer, turkeys, and other game were more plentiful than in the tribes' local area.
 The Siouan-speaking tribes in the Piedmont and Shenandoah Valley may have migrated away from those areas before European colonists arrived, in order to avoid conflict with the Iroquois.

 The hunters on these Iroquois expeditions were not committed to peace with the Virginian colonists either, and the raids created alarm among the English settlers on the frontier.
 The military threat of Native American tribes to the western edge off Virginia (modern West Virginia) continued throughout the 1600's and 1700's, until the Treaty of Greenville was signed in 1795 after General "Mad Anthony" Wayne won the Battle of Fallen Timbers in Ohio.